-- No Net Assets Statement for the Police Pension Fund has been included, which is necessary as per the CIPFA code; - Note 3.3 Movements in Unusable Reserves does not agree to Note 3.4 Unusable Reserves due to the incorrect figures for CIES/Adjustments Line being used; - Presentation of bad debt provision of £123k under Note 4.11 should be moved to the Debtors Note and be presented as net of the total debtors in accordance with CIPFA Guidance in page 527; - Adjustments should be made to the insurance provision in net cost claims (should be £937K, not the £1,168k disclosed) and additional provision (should be £966k, not the £1,139k disclosed).
-There is no impact on the beginning and ending balance of provision; - Contingency disclosures with regards to Allard Reserve should be made in the CC Accounts as well as the Group; - The Debtors & Creditors figures from their relevant notes in the financial statements have been input incorrectly within the Financial Instruments Outstanding table; - £3.5m of payroll creditors has been misclassified within debtors.
+- No Net Assets Statement for the Police Pension Fund had been included, which is necessary as per the CIPFA code; - Note 3.3 Movements in Unusable Reserves did not agree to Note 3.4 Unusable Reserves due to the incorrect figures for CIES/Adjustments Line being used; - Presentation of bad debt provision of £123k under Note 4.11 had to be moved to the Debtors Note and be presented as net of the total debtors in accordance with CIPFA Guidance in page 527; - Adjustments were made to the insurance provision in net cost claims (should be £937K, not the £1,168k originally disclosed) and additional provision (should be £966k, not the original £1,139k disclosed).
+There was no impact on the beginning and ending balance of provision; - The Debtors & Creditors figures from their relevant notes in the financial statements were input incorrectly within the Financial Instruments Outstanding table; - £3.5m of payroll creditors had been misclassified within debtors. - The garage at Chilwell, held under PFI contract has been brought on balance sheet at a value of £1.2m (prior period adjustment) - Removal of leased vehicles previously held on the PCC balance sheet pertaining to the Vensons PFI contract £302k capital value (prior period adjustment) - Correction of undercharged depreciation £820k (correction of a prior period error) - \Misclassification of intangible assets as property, plant and equipment £2m (correction of a prior period error) - \Correction of inappropriate valuation of assets held for sale £384k (correction of a prior period error)